KastnerRG/Read_the_docs/docs/project2.rst

         * **b)** Plot throughput, resource usage, and RMSE as a function of the number of rotations.
 Clearly label your axes and each datapoint.
         * **c)** At what number of rotations does the accuracy stop noticeably improving in the plot?

 * **Question 2:** Another important design parameter is the data type of the variables.
-Is one data type sufficient for every variable or is it better for each variable to have a different type?
-Does the best data type depend on the input data?
-What is the best technique for the designer to determine the data type(s)?

         * **a)** We will use the `ap_fixed` arbitrary precision data type for each variable.
 At most how many integer bits are required for each variable?
 Remember that this is a signed type.
 (Hint: consider the range of values that each variable can take on.
 You can use the float implementation to help you determine this.
 Think of the range of values of the variables `r`, `x`, `y`, and `theta`).
 Give an answer for each variable.
 The testbench assumes that `x` and `y` are normalized between [-1, 1].
         * **b)** Now that you have fixed the number of integer bits (use the largest number of integer bits determined in **2a**), experiment with the number of total bits for each variable.
 Use the same number of total bits for each variable.
 Create a table that shows resource usage, throughput, latency, and RMSE for each design you create.
 You should have at least 6 different designs with different numbers of total bits.
 Use 8, 12, 16, 20, 24, and 32 total bits.
         * **c)** Use `ap_fixed<16,3>` for all variables.
 Now experiment with changing the type of all internal values of your function (i.e. everything except for input variables `x`, `y` and output variables `r`, `theta`).
 At the start of the function, declare new variables `new_x` and `new_y` that are initialized to the inputs with these new datatypes and replace all occurrences of `x` and `y` with `new_x` and `new_y`.
 Also change the datatype of `x_initial`.
 Create a table that shows resource usage, throughput, latency, and RMSE for each design you create.
 You should have at least 6 different designs with different types for the internal variables.
 Use 8, 12, 16, 20, 24, and 32 total bits.

 * **Question 3:** What is the effect of using simple operations (add and shift) in the CORDIC as opposed to multiply and divide?
-How does the resource usage change?
-Performance?
-Accuracy?

         * **a)** Now that you are using `ap_fixed` for all variables, change your implementation to use simple operations like add and shift instead of multiply and divide.
 Create a table that shows resource usage, throughput, latency, and RMSE for each design you create.
 You should have at least 6 different designs with different numbers of total bits.
 Use 8, 12, 16, 20, 24, and 32 total bits.
 Use the implementation from **2b** as a baseline for comparison.
         * **b)** Create 3 separate plots for LUTs, DSPs, and FFs for each of these data types and each implementation.
 Clearly label your axes and each datapoint.
 Use a different color/line style for each implementation.